apache/skywalking-python/docs/en/profiling/profiling.md

 It works well with threading mode because the whole process will be executed in **the same** thread, so the profiling thread can fetch the complete profiling info of the process of the API request.

-# why doesn't threading-profiler work in greenlet mode
+# Why doesn't threading-profiler work in greenlet mode
 When the python program runs with gevent + greenlet, the process would be like this: